DM-GY-6063-2024F-B-zb656/midterm/README.md

 ellipse(xpos, 300, 100);
 ```

-I also decided to add some blinking stars in the night sky, to look nice, which I did by just tweaking one of the exercises we did in an earlier class session.
+I also decided to add some stars and clouds in the night sky, to look nice, which I did by just tweaking one of the exercises we did in an earlier class session.

-IF TIME ALLOWS:
-make clouds? could make as a shape in function and then just a simple make them slowly float across sky, randomized y location randomized size? idk.
+My notes to figure out animations, etc: